WillRodriguesPereiraQA/ecore/Test Cases.md

 - Browser: Edge
 - Steps (BDD format):

-> -Given I am logged in the application
+> - Given I am logged in the application
 > - When I select an Invoice Details in the Invoice Link column
 > - Then the Invoice date and due date are successfully displayed in the Hotel name section